Astaraxia-Linux/Astral/README.md

 - **Use `$PKGDIR`** for installation (never install directly to `/`)
 - **Strip binaries** unless there's a good reason
 - **Clean up** (remove docs/examples if nobody reads them)
+- **PostInstall/PostRemove hooks** for anything that needs to happen after the files land

 ### Submitting to ASURA

 ASURA is the community overlay.
-Submit your recipes there.

 ```bash
 # Fork the repository